seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 {% endhighlight %}

 As I metioned before cliend code sends an instance of *Car* to all versions of *Mechanic* class.
-But *SportCarMechanic* requires an instance of *SportCar*, becouse it uses it's method *specializedMethod* which does not exist in *Car* data type.
+But *SportCarMechanic* requires an instance of *SportCar*, because it uses it's method *specializedMethod* which does not exist in *Car* data type.
 And here our application successfully dies.
 How to fix it?
 Simply replace the type hint of $car parameter to more generic one.

 {% highlight php %}